byu-dafny/test-generation-examples/README.md

 }
 ```

 Here the test method uses the `expect`-statement for run-time checks.
 Dafny *assumes* `empty` to be true in the verification.
 The run-time check throws the exception if `empty` is false.

-The `{test:}` attribute needs support for Java and Go.
-It might consider allowing the user to specify the target framework as in `{test: "JUnit5", "XUnit2.4.1"}`.

 ## Tests with Input